Hoegeng Iman Santoso: Early career

 Hoegeng originally felt disappointed as he found out that the output of the course was not for high-ranking officers (second inspector), but two ranks lower.
 However, he still went through it.
 While in the training, Hoegeng received 32 IDR per month, 19.50 IDR net.
-Everyday after training, the cadets were assigned as regular police officers in the city.
-His colleagues, the trainers and fellow cadets, later became prominent high-ranking officers including Soemarto, Soehardjo Soerjobroto, Soerojo, and Soedjono Partokoesoemo.
-After graduating from the course, Hoegeng was hesitant whether to continue his career as policeman or slightly turn as a judge.
-During that time, Soemarto, his trainer, registered Hoegeng to police officer course in Sukabumi.
-Hoegeng then was accepted, even though he was not too serious at the selection, among six others from Pekalongan, alumnus of the earlier course.
+Every day after training, the cadets were assigned as regular police officers in the city.
+His colleagues, the trainers, and fellow cadets, later became prominent high-ranking officers including Soemarto, Soehardjo Soerjobroto, Soerojo, and Soedjono Partokoesoemo.
+After graduating from the course, Hoegeng was hesitant about whether to continue his career as a policeman or slightly turn as a judge.
+During that time, Soemarto, his trainer, registered Hoegeng for a police officer course in Sukabumi.
+Hoegeng then was accepted, even though he was not too serious at the selection, among six others from Pekalongan, an alumnus of the earlier course.

 In Sukabumi, Hoegeng listed to Koto Kaisatsu Gakko course, a course for trained police.
-Before graduation, Hoegeng and his friends thought that they would be promoted to higher rank Junsabucho, instead their rank were to be lowered to Minarai Junsabucho.
-They protested heavily of the decision until General Kumakichi Harada of the Sixteenth Army visited the place to calm them down.
-In 1944, Hoegeng graduated and with his three friends, Soetrisno, Noto Darsono, and Soenarto, were assigned to Chiang Bu (security department) of Semarang.
-Hoegeng and Soenarto held the Koto Kei Satsuka (intelligence division) post, while Noto and Soetrisno respectively were given position at Keimu Ka (general affairs) and Keiza Ka (economic affairs).
+Before graduation, Hoegeng and his friends thought that they would be promoted to a higher rank Junsabucho, instead their rank was to be lowered to Minarai Junsabucho.
+They protested heavily the decision until General Kumakichi Harada of the Sixteenth Army visited the place to calm them down.
+In 1944, Hoegeng graduated and with his three friends, Soetrisno, Noto Darsono, and Soenarto were assigned to Chiang Bu (security department) of Semarang.
+Hoegeng and Soenarto held the Koto Kei Satsuka (intelligence division) post, while Noto and Soetrisno respectively were given positions at Keimu Ka (general affairs) and Keiza Ka (economic affairs).
 After several weeks in Semarang, Hoegeng was promoted to Kei Bu Ho II.
 In several months, Hoegeng was promoted to Kei Bu Ho I. Shortly before the Japanese surrender to Allied forces, Hoegeng was reassigned to Keibi Ka Cho (custody division) under the leadership of R. Soekarno Djojonegoro and was promoted again.

 One day after the Proclamation of Indonesian Independence, Soeprapto, a friend of Hoegeng's father, gathered local police officers, including Hoegeng and his superior Soekarno Djojonegoro, and told them about the independence of Indonesia and that there was to be a transfer of power.
-In October, Hoegeng was admitted to a hospital (now Dr. Kariadi Hospital) in Semarang after suffering concussion during his duty guarding Japanese prisoners.
+In October, Hoegeng was admitted to a hospital (now Dr. Kariadi Hospital) in Semarang after suffering a concussion during his duty guarding Japanese prisoners.
 At that time, the Five Days Battle between Indonesian fighters and Japanese prisoners occurred.
 In the morning before the hospital was stormed by the Japanese, Hoegeng fled because he didn't like the hospital atmosphere.
-After the battle began to cease, Hoegeng was recommended by doctor to rest.
+After the battle began to cease, Hoegeng was recommended by a doctor to rest.
 He then took leave and rested in Pekalongan.